kube-burner/kube-burner/docs/reference/configuration.md

 - `percent`: Percentage of the jobIterations to churn each period
 - `duration`: Length of time that the job is churned for
 - `delay`: Length of time to wait between each churn period
+- `deleteDelay`: Length of time to wait after deletion and before recreation within a churn period.
+Defaults to `0s`
 - `mode`: Churning mode, either `namespaces`, to churn entire namespaces or `objects`, to churn individual objects of the job's namespaces.
 Defaults to `namespaces`.

 !!! note